bb-io/docs/src/content/docs/apps/Asana.mdx

 2. Click _Add Connection_.
 3. Name your connection for future reference e.g. 'My client'.
 4. Go to Asana developer console (https://app.asana.com/0/my-apps) and click _Create token_.
-5. Input its name, agree to Asana's terms
+5. Input its name and agree to Asana's terms.
-6. Copy API token and paste it to the appropriate field in the BlackBird
+6. Copy the API token and paste it into the appropriate field in Blackbird.
 7. Click _Connect_.
 8. Confirm that the connection has appeared and the status is _Connected_.